engintop/Trello/README.md

 Java Trello project for test automation covering UI and API testing.

 # How to run tests
 After import the project on your local.
 You can run with using maven commands.
-You can write the below command on the terminal.
+You can write the following command on the terminal.
 "mvn clean test -Dsurefire.suiteXmlFiles=RunTest.xml"